Jaycee Chan: Early life and education

-Jaycee was born on 3 December 1982 in Los Angeles, California, United States, the son of Taiwanese actress Joan Lin and Hong Kong-born Chinese martial arts star Jackie Chan.
-Sources, including Jackie Chan's autobiography, state that he was born in 1984 and that his parents were married in 1983.
-On the other hand, Jackie's official website states that Chan was born in 1982.
+Chan was born on December 3, 1982, in Los Angeles, California, to Taiwanese actress Joan Lin and Hong Kong actor Jackie Chan.

-Jaycee briefly attended the College of William and Mary in Williamsburg, Virginia, for two semesters, but did not graduate.
+Chan briefly attended the College of William and Mary in Williamsburg, Virginia, for two semesters, but did not graduate.
 He has a penchant for luxury cars and nightlife and stated that he left school because "all you can see in Virginia is sheep."

-Jaycee speaks English, Mandarin and Cantonese.
+Chan speaks English, Mandarin and Cantonese.

 Career

-Giving up on school, Jaycee moved to Hong Kong in 2003 to pursue his career.
+Giving up on school, Chan moved to Hong Kong in 2003 to pursue his career.
 He composed the music and wrote the lyrics for 10 of the 13 tracks on his first CD, "Jaycee" (2004).
 His film debut was The Twins Effect II, in which his father had a cameo role.
 His second role was a Hong Kong romance film 2 Young, in which he co-starred with Hong Kong Cantopop singer Fiona Sit.
 They both worked together again on Break Up Club in 2010.
 In 2007, he co-starred alongside Nicholas Tse and Shawn Yue in Benny Chan's action film Invisible Target.

 Despite heavy promotions and awards, his albums and movies have not been commercially successful.
 His film Double Trouble only grossed US$9,000 in Hong Kong in the first two weeks.

 In early 2009, Chinese websites reported he had given up his United States citizenship in favor of Chinese citizenship to appeal to local audiences.
 He later confirmed this on Instagram.

 He voiced the younger version of his father's character Master Monkey in Secrets of the Furious Five.
 In addition, he voiced Master Crane in the Cantonese version of Kung Fu Panda and its sequel Kung Fu Panda 2.

-Jaycee and his father Jackie starred together in Jackie's 100th film, 1911.
+Chan and his father starred together in Jackie's 100th film, 1911.
 The team-up resulted in Jackie Chan's least profitable and worst reviewed film to date.

-To appeal to non-Chinese audiences, his studios hired Korean and Singaporean artists Jang Na-ra and Fann Wong to promote Jaycee's new film Whoever.
-The film was meant to satire Jaycee's life as a playboy from a famous father.
-Once again, the film was a box office disaster, not placing in the Chinese top ten, despite a government mandate requiring it to be played at half the nation's theaters.
-The studios decided not to release the film theatrically in Hong Kong and Taiwan.
+In 2015, his father revealed that Chan had shown interest in writing a script for a sequel to CZ12 and will make the film "if it's right".

-In 2015, his father revealed that Jaycee had shown interest on writing a script for a sequel to CZ12 and will make the film "if it's right".
+In 2024, Chan released his first single “In Search for Darkness” after 10 years of being in hiatus.